Choosing blood pressure medications

 Other medications sometimes used to treat high blood pressure

-High blood pressure and other health problems
+High blood pressure drugs and other health conditions

 - Heart failure